King Li of Zhou

-Sima Qian's Records of the Grand Historian depict King Li as a corrupt and decadent king.
+Sima Qian's Records of the Grand Historian depict King Li as a tyrannical and decadent king.
 To pay for his pleasures and vices, King Li raised taxes and caused misery among his subjects.
 It is said that he barred the commoners from profiting from the communal forests and lakes.
-He enstated a new law which allowed him to punish anyone, by death, who dared to speak against him.
+He instated a new law which allowed him to punish anyone who dared to speak against him by death.
 King Li's bad rule soon forced many peasants and soldiers into revolt, and Li was sent into exile at a place called Zhi near Linfen (842 BC).
-His son was taken by one of his ministers and hidden.

-When Li died in exile in 828 BC, power was passed to his son.
+This led to He, Earl of Gong taking power, seemingly by popular uprising, ruling as regent for his son, Ji Jing.
+When Li died in exile in 828 BC, power was passed to that same son, who would be enthroned as King Xuan of Zhou.

 Shen Dao fragments

 The Shen Dao fragments also depict King Li as a decadent and corrupt king.
 The fragments say:

 Formerly, during the decline of the house of Zhou, King Li brought trouble and chaos to all under heaven, the feudal lords governed by means of force, and the people desired to act as if there were no hierarchy and annex one another’s land.